What should I do if my child’s bus is late?

 Districts are not required to provide transportation to all students who live within an unusually hazardous zone.
 Other methods of risk reduction may be sufficient to adequately reduce the risks and allow students to continue to safely walk or ride their bicycles to school.

 Can my child be picked-up from or dropped-off at different stops on different days of the week?

 Parents are encouraged to have only one pick-up and drop-off location for their child so as to avoid confusion during the week.
 If necessary, however, the District does allow parents to select different locations during the annual enrollment process.
 All pick-up and drop-off locations must be within the attendance area for the student’s assigned school.
 The District will not provide transportation to students outside of the assigned school’s attendance area.

 Except in cases of emergency, parents are to contact the school at least one hour before the end of the day if afternoon drop-off plans need to be changed or modified.
 This will ensure that the school staff has sufficient time to notify the classroom teacher and student of the change prior to release time.

-Students in kindergarten through fifth grade are dropped-off at their assigned bus stop.
+Students in kindergarten through eighth grade are dropped-off at their assigned bus stop.
 Estimated drop-off times are provided.
 It is important that parents understand that these times are only estimates.
 A variety of conditions including weather and traffic may impact a bus’s arrival time.
 If a bus arrives at a stop before the posted drop-off time, the driver will allow students to get off the bus.
 The bus will remain at the stop until the posted drop-off time.

 Bus drivers do not verify that a parent or other adult is at the stop waiting for a student.
 Students will be dropped-off regardless of whether an adult is present.
 Parents who choose to regularly meet their children at the bus stop should have a safety plan in place for times when the parent is unable to be at the bus stop at the drop-off time.
 It is important that the student understand the safety plan.